Almost everyone will, at some point, use credit – whether by borrowing money or paying a bill at the end of the month.

 About credit scores

-The great news is some credit score companies will send you your free credit score every month.
+The great news is some credit score companies will send you a free credit score every month.
 A monthly credit score shows you if the actions you have been taking to improve your credit score are working or not!
 By keeping track of your credit score, you can be confident that your credit health is in good shape for when you need credit in the future.